Delivering fresh, high-quality produce, flours and grains, dairy, meats, cheeses, and specialty foods every day.

 We put our trust in people who run farms and food businesses in Western Massachusetts, Vermont, the Hudson Valley of New York, Connecticut, and Maine.

 We offer a diverse range of high-quality, source-identified foods from nearby farms, as well as a broad selection from farther afield.

-We have strong partnerships with over 70 farms located mostly on the same routes as our customers, which allows us to focus on freshness.
+We have strong partnerships with 100+ farms located mostly on the same routes as our customers, which allows us to focus on freshness.

 We joined our operations with Squash, Inc. in 2019.
 Squash began its work in the 1970s and was an early leader in the “Local First” movement.
 We carry that work forward every day.

 We are a team of professionals who care about supporting our neighbor farmers, strengthening our regional food system, and delivering your orders in a friendly, courteous manner.

 MX Morningstar Farm